 A Guide To Functional Interfaces in Java10 min read

 A functional interface is an interface that contains exactly one abstract method.
-However, it still can have an arbitrary number of default or static methods.
-Talk about a functional interface people often think about Java 8 because this concept originally emerged at that time along with a bunch of new features that were added.
+When talking about a functional interface, people often think about Java 8 because this concept originally emerged at that time, along with many new features that were added.
 With the existence of these interfaces, we can perform the functional programming approach which makes the code much easier to read.
-A functional interface is also called as a Single Abstract Method interface or SAM interface.
+A functional interface is also called a Single Abstract Method interface or SAM interface.

 Familiar with the concept of functional interface is a crucial step before diving and using predefined functional interfaces or creating your own.